Gorresio/whiteprocess/README.md

 Copy of GPLv3 license is present in ./LICENSE file

-If you notice any violations by myself or by third parties, please contact me.

-Serious violations of the use of whiteprocess source code could be legally prosecutable.

-*I know, source code for now is a bit messy XD (see documentation)*

-The use of whiteprocess is at your own risk: read the documentation before using it in production environments.
+The use of whiteprocess is at your own risk: read the documentation before using it.

-Stefano Gorresio

-Email: stefano.gorresio@gmail.com

 ### - Version History